Comparing Ontrak (OTRK) & Its Peers

-Ontrak (NASDAQ: OTRK) is one of 27 publicly-traded companies in the “Miscellaneous health & allied services, not elsewhere classified” industry, but how does it weigh in compared to its rivals?
-We will compare Ontrak to similar businesses based on the strength of its analyst recommendations, earnings, profitability, valuation, risk, dividends and institutional ownership.
+Ontrak (NASDAQ: OTRK) is one of 27 public companies in the “Miscellaneous health & allied services, not elsewhere classified” industry, but how does it weigh in compared to its rivals?
+We will compare Ontrak to similar businesses based on the strength of its risk, earnings, analyst recommendations, dividends, institutional ownership, valuation and profitability.

 Analyst Ratings

-This is a breakdown of current ratings and target prices for Ontrak and its rivals, as provided by MarketBeat.com.
+This is a breakdown of recent recommendations for Ontrak and its rivals, as provided by MarketBeat.

 |Sell Ratings